rsusik/simple-web-based-interface-for-scanner/README.md

 ## Run

+1. Download the latest release from:
+2. Run below command (extracts, installs dependencies and executes):

 ```
 mkdir -p swis && \
 tar -C swis -xvzf swis.tar.gz && \
 cd swis && \
+pip install -r requirements.txt && \
 python swis.py --ip localhost --port 5520
 ```

-Then you can access the scanner through http://localhost:5520
+3. Then you can access the scanner through http://localhost:5520

 **❗IMPORTANT❗** Change the IP (`localhost` above) to appropriate host IP address of the host if you want to access the scanner from other computers (or other devices).